jamestae/future_wcc/src/chapters/client-journey.md

           can’t find anywhere else and one they can’t accomplish on their own.
           Deliver on and outside our playbook to:"
         align: center
+      - type: largetext
+        string: "# Build a safe and effective training plan with the help of your client’s feedback to ensure every client feels in control."
+        align: center
       - type: bodytext
         string: >-
-          * Build a safe and effective training plan with the help of your client’s feedback to ensure every client feels in control.

           * Use your expertise to ensure your client knows the why behind the what of their individualized program

           * Actively invite and regularly seek feedback to stay in sync and exceed expectations to ensure your client feels taken care of

           * Each detail matters: Remain proactive and adaptable to your clients needs and refuse to be blocked by client circumstances
+        align: center
+      - type: largetext
-          * Lead with accountability and communicate with empathy to ensure every client feels seen.
+        string: "# Lead with accountability and communicate with empathy to ensure every client feels seen."
+        align: center
+      - type: bodytext
+        string: >-
           * Keep your client first: keep track of small details to understand what motivates each client to build a strong relationship

           * Use your intuition: This goes beyond our playbook.
 Consistently demonstrate remarkable value through active listening responding with a path forward for your client.

           * Genuinely connect with your clients by remaining authentic as you become a trusted partner.
+        align: center
+      - type: largetext
-          * Evaluate progress and constantly adapt to ensure every client feels successful.
+        string: "# Evaluate progress and constantly adapt to ensure every client feels successful."
+        align: center
+      - type: bodytext
+        string: >-
           * Build a path to success with clear and trackable goals in mind and communicate progress every step of the way

           * Intimately understand each client’s definition of success to fuel their journey

           * Understand that the best workout for a client is one that they will do
         align: center
     align: left
   - type: fbimage
-    image: /assets/images/header1.jpg
+    image: /assets/images/greenheader.jpg
   - type: section
-    string: Service & Excellence
+    string: Service & Coaching Excellence
     sectioncontent:
       - type: bodytext
         string: This is the crux of where we deliver our promise.
 Our experience design